g0dEngineer/ASTIS/data/MainProgrammerPage/data/TypeB_Programmers_TierA/README_DIPLOMA.md

 _____
 1. Alternative: [Create an assistant using free IBM Watson Cloud.
 This technology uses recurrent neural networks](https://www.ibm.com/cloud/learn/recurrent-neural-networks).
 Sign up for [IBM now for free](https://www.ibm.com/cloud).
-2. Upload this code to your github account.
+2. Link your IBM agent as a new repo in your github account.
 Name it "My-Code_For-ASTIS-Week-4", or something similar.

 Example from lead Universal AI Diploma Instructor/Lecturer: https://youtu.be/pxgLJSd3_-s